shakeelmohamed/shakeelmohamed.github.io/src/posts/2021-06-10-powerful-lessons-from-splunk/post.md

 Financial literacy was a foreign concept to me growing up.
 After years of conversations with Michael, I began to understand money in a very different way.
 After graduation, he told me to watch out for lifestyle inflation (the tendency to spend more money when you earn more).
 Another way I’ve heard that lesson: to have more money you can either earn more or spend less.
 Although this approach may be conservative for some, I saw it as an opportunity to set myself up for financial security in the long term.
 Michael and I had a similar way of thinking about finances and I think that’s why he continued to mentor me over the years.

 I spent my first year out of college living like a student (except the part where I ate a lot of sushi that summer).
 I kept my expenses at an absolute minimum and spent my free time learning everything I could about personal finance.
-During that year, I paid off all of my student loans, which reduced my stress a great deal, allowed me to focus on personal development, and gave me an opportunity to give to others.
+During that year, I paid off all of my student loans, which reduced my stress a great deal, allowing me to focus on personal development, and gave me an opportunity to give to others.

 The biggest upside to financial security has been freeing up my mind to explore other interests instead of worrying about how to pay my bills every month.